 What do I wear?

 Wear something comfy and that you can move in.
 For some people this is basketball shorts, for others it’s compression leggings with cool designs on them.
 It’s up to you.
 You won’t need shoes or socks.
 You may also want to bring a cozy sweater or sweatshirt for a long Savasana.
-One exception to the “be comfy” rule: if you’re taking the Basics of Yoga package (aka: What Is Vinyasa Yoga Anyway?), you’ll want to be able to move a lot more.
+For Yin Yoga, you could wear your jammies.
+For Galileo vibration or the Basics of Yoga (aka: What Is Vinyasa Yoga Anyway?), you’ll want to be able to move a lot more.
 If you’re particularly busty, wear a sports bra to that one.

 How long is a session?

 Your sessions are 75 minutes long from start to Savasana (“Corpse Pose”).
 Those are 75 minutes of You time.
 Any cleaning or logistics come after or before and will never eat into your session.
 The exception to the “75 minutes” rule: if you’re taking the Basics of Yoga package (aka: What Is Vinyasa Yoga Anyway?), your sessions are 55 minutes.
 It’s why they’re cheaper.
 I’ll be throwing a lot of information at you, and you’ll be glad to have more, shorter sessions to really get the poses hardwired in your body.

 What’s this Basics of Yoga thing from the first question?

 While most of my clients want a personalized session, structured to their specific needs (mixing a majority of Yin Yoga with a little bit of Vinyasa), the Basics of Yoga crowd are preparing themselves to take classes elsewhere.
 Since classes at yoga studios and health clubs are usually Vinyasa (or based upon it), the Basics of Yoga is a 6-session progression from “will they make me say om?” to “I am rocking this Warrior series.”

 I’ve never done yoga before, and a friend told me I should go to a class.
 Do you have classes?